ArthurVietnam/CrmBackend/README.md

 Application/
 Infrastructure/
 Shared/
+Frontend/
 ```

-The separation of layers is intended to keep business logic independent from infrastructure concerns and improve maintainability and testability.
+The separation of layers keeps business logic independent from infrastructure concerns and improves maintainability and testability.

 ## Author